awslabs/fhir-works-on-aws-deployment/README.md

 - Fhir_Dev_Env.json
 - Fhir_Prod_Env.json

-The COGNITO*AUTH_TOKEN required for each of these files can be obtained by following the instructions under \_Retrieving an authentication token*.
+The COGNITO*AUTH_TOKEN required for each of these files can be obtained by following the instructions under [Retrieving an authentication token](#retrieving-an-authentication-token).
+Other parameters required can be found by running `serverless info --verbose`

 ### Accessing Binary resources